 In the pharmaceutical industry, "Challenger Selling" is an example of this misstep.
-There is nothing wrong with the Challenger approach to sales, except that it doesn’t fit the culture of every organization, nor is it designed for a market in which a representative calls on the same customer repeatedly.
+There is nothing wrong with the Challenger approach to sales, except that it doesn’t fit the culture of every organization, nor is it designed for a market in which a sales representative calls on the same customer repeatedly.
 Challenger works best when applied to a one-time sale.
 Yet organizations signed up one after another to implement it, mostly because it was the fad and Challenger had an effective sales team (probably applying the Challenger model in a one-time sale).

 A third reason developmental programs can fail to align with the organization’s objectives is poor or nonexistent communication between the training department and other parts of the organization.
-When a training department operates in a silo and doesn’t routinely assess the needs of the its learners, or the company's marketing goals and operations, it can build irrelevant development programs that fail to drive results.
+When a training department operates in a silo and doesn’t routinely assess the needs of its learners or the company's marketing goals and operations, it can build irrelevant development programs that fail to drive results.

-Creating Organization Alignment
+Creating Organizational Alignment

 A training department can align with the organization by: